mini-labo/nonon-book/src/points/points.md

 nonon friendship points have some benefits including:
 - Increasing the [level](./levels.md) of your [friend card](../card.md)
-- Compete to earn a spot on the [nonon.house](nonon.house) leadership board and broadcast your custom message
+- A chance to earn a spot on the [nonon.house](nonon.house) leadership board and broadcast your custom message
 - Possible future rewards and opportunities that are yet to be revealed...